DrishyaMody/student2/_posts/2023-08-31-pythonnb_IPYNB_2_.md

 score=score+question('How many continents are there?','7')
 ```

-    How many planets are in the solar system?8
     8
     Great Job!
 Thats Correct time for the next question!
-    What sport does Lionel Messi play?soccer
     soccer
     Great Job!
 Thats Correct time for the next question!
-    How many continents are there?7
     7
     Great Job!
 Thats Correct time for the next question!